 What is the Friends of the Kingston Frontenac Public Library

 The Friends of the Kingston Frontenac Public Library (the Friends) is a charitable organization which fosters understanding and appreciation of the 16 branches in our public library system by raising funds to enhance services, materials and equipment not provided by public funding.
-Anyone can become a member of the Friends and help the Library in its endeavours through friendship fees and donations.
+Anyone can become a Friends and help the Library in its endeavours through friendship fees and donations.

 What We Do